“The editor-writer relationship should not be thought of as adversarial.”

-In addition to short-form materials, I’ve edited more than 350 books in my career.
+In addition to short-form materials, I’ve edited several hundred books in my career.
 My clients have included private individuals, large publishing companies, small presses, self-publishing services, and entertainment companies.

 I offer free sample edits of any prospective client’s work.
 From your perspective, you can think of a sample edit as an audition.
 You want me to amaze you, right?
 For me, the sample edit not only allows me to show off my talent but helps me decide what kind of editing you need and what level of work will go into it.
 And, of course, after I’ve come to understand how much work I need to do for you, I’ll offer a professional but very competitive bid.
 For reliable information on how editors price their services, you can take a look at the Editorial Freelancers Association’s rate card.
 (And I can tell you upfront that my rates are at the low end of what you’ll see there.)